zikula/core/UPGRADE-1.4.md

          ```

       - Follow the prompts and complete that step.
 When you are finished, Open your browser and login!
-  - After upgrade successfully completes, return any 1.3.x-compatible modules to the appropriate directory and run each
+  - After upgrade successfully completes, return any 1.3.x-compatible modules **one at a time** to the appropriate
-    upgrade independently. **DO NOT include the old Profile and Legal module** when copying them into your new
+    directory and run each upgrade independently. **DO NOT include the old Profile and Legal module** when copying them
-    installation, as new versions of these are provided (and their location may differ).
+    into your new installation, as new versions of these are provided (and their location may differ).

 <a name="notes"></a>